ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 	</platform>
 ```
 ##### Android
-  For Android, update the `<platform name="android">` element with a minimum and target SDK versions as shown in the code snippet below.
+  For Android, update the `<platform name="android">` element with a minimum and target SDK versions as shown in the following code snippet.

 ```XML
 	<platform name="android">